-b) A minimum cumulative Grade Point Average.
+b) A minimum cumulative Grade Point Average

 If you have attended multiple institutions, FSU will average the quality points divided by the GPA hours.
 You must have a 2.5 average or higher to be accepted in the CHP.
 If your program requires a higher GPA to qualify, that will be based on your overall GPA from your last college attendance.

 Yes, transfer students are not necessarily required to attend FSU prior to beginning the professional sequence, but they need to be accepted by FSU before their application for the clinical program can be considered.
+Applications are sorted by:

-Not necessarily, because there may be more qualified students than seats available in the next cohort.
-All qualified applicants are sorted according to the semester of qualification – this refers to the semester that you meet the last of the qualification criteria: Fall, Spring or Summer with the year designated.
-Applicants who qualify in the earliest semester are admitted first, with the next qualifying semester applicants admitted next, until the seats are filled
+No -students MUST complete a clinical application each year until accepted into the program.
+There may be more qualified students than seats available in the next cohort.
+All qualified applicants are sorted according to the semester of qualification – this refers to the semester you complete the last of the qualification courses.
+Applicants who qualify the earliest semester are admitted first, with the next qualifying semester applicants admitted next, until the seats are filled.